 So, how can a publisher optimize their header bidding container (wrapper) set up?

-As a pioneer of the header bidding in the U.S., deploying the first header bidding implementation to market several years ago and guiding hundreds of global publishers through the integration process since, we’ve picked up on a number of different optimization techniques to help publishers maximize revenue.
+As a pioneer of header bidding in the U.S., deploying the first header bidding implementation to market several years ago and guiding hundreds of global publishers through the integration process since we’ve picked up on a number of different optimization techniques to help publishers maximize revenue.

 Optimizing your header bidding and container setup, might sound like a daunting task for publishers, especially those who consider themselves less technical, but two of the techniques are fairly easy to implement on their own are: